 1 Trafalgar Square and Nelson's Column

 Built to commemorate Lord Nelson's victory over the French and Spanish at Trafalgar in 1805, Trafalgar Square is one of London's most popular tourist spots.
-Notable monuments in the square include statues of Henry Havelock, General Gordon, Charles James Napier and an equestrian statue of George IV.
-The biggest attraction, however, is Nelson's Column.
-Constructed entirely from granite, this 185 ft high monument to England's greatest hero overlooks the square's fountains and bronze reliefs, cast from French cannons and depicting Nelson's victories at Cape St Vincent, the Nile, Copenhagen and Trafalgar.
-Buildings surrounding Trafalgar Square include the imposing Admiralty Arch.
+The star attraction is Nelson's Column.
+Constructed entirely from granite, this monument commemorates England's greatest hero and his victory over Napoléon's navy at the Battle of Trafalgar.
+The height of the monument - 185 feet - is the exact height of the main mast of Nelson's flagship, HMS Victory, now preserved in Portsmouth.
+The column is surrounded by fountains and bronze reliefs cast from French cannons and depicting Nelson's victories at Cape St. Vincent, the Nile, Copenhagen, and Trafalgar.
+Also in the square are statues of Henry Havelock, General Gordon, Charles James Napier, and an equestrian statue of George IV.
+Separating Trafalgar Square from The Mall is the imposing Admiralty Arch.

 Accommodation: Where to Stay near Trafalgar Square - TripAdvisor.com